krlaa/Atlas/3. Resources 📚/Classes/LIS 4414/Products Liability and Driverless Cars- Issues and Guiding Principles for Legislation.md

 - **Contract** law is when warranties are voided by either party
 	- If the seller said that the product will have a certain degree of quality but then it cause the buyer harm the seller could be liable for breach of contract
 - **Manufacturing defects** - when something in the manufacturing process goes wrong and client or is injured in accident involving that vehicle than the manufacturer would be found liable.
-- **Design defects** - the warning system did not warn me fast enough* this example can be refuted by 2 factors by the manufacturer
+- **Design defects** - the warning system did not warn me fast enough* this example can be refuted by 2 factors by the manufacturer:
-- Falu
+	1. They did provide info
+	2. Adding more expensive sensors would increase computation time canceling out the whole purpose

+- **Failure to warn** - Manufactures didn't give adequate explanation of the risks.